 - Ensure you are ready for the Zoom virtual platform.
-For the best workshop experience, follow these simple steps: - Mute yourself.
+For the best workshop experience, follow these simple tips: - Mute yourself.
 To allow everyone the best viewing experience, we ask that only speakers are unmuted.
 You'll have the chance to unmute and interact during breakouts. - Turn on your camera to engage.
 Ensure that your background is professional.
 Sitting somewhere with a blank wall behind you is usually best. - Use a headset and microphone when possible.
-Using computer audio is preferred, but if using phone audio, you must enter your participant ID. - Close background applications to ensure the best bandwidth. - Zoom doesn't require downloading beforehand, but we do recommend joining 5 minutes early to ensure you are set up properly.
-You will be given a URL, meeting ID, and password that you'll use to join the workshop. - 2 Review the workshop agenda.
+Using computer audio is preferred, but if using phone audio, you must enter your participant ID. - Close background applications to ensure the best bandwidth. - Zoom doesn't require downloading beforehand, but we do recommend joining 5 minutes early to ensure you are set up properly. - 2 Review the workshop agenda.